 It is also mandatory for everyone to have personal liability insurance – “Responsabilité Civile.”
 Often this liability insurance is included in the home insurance contract.

-Many of our students have taken out the Crystal Studies insurance, which offers both health and personal liability coverage.
+Many of our students have taken out the Globe Partner, which offers both health and personal liability coverage.